 Damage Deposit £150

-Accommodation for 6 on one floor, but with step to one bedroom: 1 King size bedroom; 1 twin/double zip & link bedroom; 1 twin bedroom; open plan sitting room/dining/ kitchen; bathroom with over bath shower and cloakroom.
+Accommodation for 6 on one floor, but with step to one bedroom: 1 King size bedroom; 2 twin bedrooms; open plan sitting room/dining/ kitchen; bathroom with over bath shower and cloakroom.